SergiusTheBest/plog/README.md

 ##Custom formatter
 A formatter that is compatible with existing appenders must be a class with 2 static methods:

-- `header` returns a file header for a new file
+- `header` returns a header for a new log
 - `format` formats [Record](#record) to a string

 ```cpp